grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         Now that you have a war outpost to stop the potential arrival of your enemies in your town, you think about preparing a little bit better for the war, and have something to enchant the weapons and armor of your troops.
+        <br /><br />
-The only way to enchant tools and armors is to have these mysterious experience points.
+        The only way
+        to enchant tools and armors is to have these mysterious experience points.
 Liv, the magician, tells you that the greatest source of experience is a mysterious dragon, living in a dimension called the End.
 To access it, you must find an old stronghold using strange modified pearls.
 You are jokingly wondering how dimension Liv will make you visit, but you start looking for this stronghold, as soon as she leaves.
+        <br /><br />
         When you arrive in the stronghold, you search this old portal and finally find it.
 Some little creatures keep annoying you, but you manage to place the eyes on the portal, and activate it.
 Let the battle begin…
     </blockquote>